Xinyuan-L/SEGP/Evaluation.md

 5. We have tested the **like function** of **the displayed comment**.

 #### CommunicationService test

 This service provides two functions, getMessage() and sendMessage(), for all components to get message from other components and send message to others.

 * we have tested that whether a component can get the message using **getMessage()** after an another component send message by **sendMessage()**;

 #### RequsetService tests

-This service provides HTTP request methods including GET, POST, PUT, DELETE, for components to get response data from backend API with at most parameters, URL and request data(JOSN format);
+This service provides HTTP request methods including GET, POST, PUT, DELETE, for components to get response data from backend API with at most two parameters, URL and request data(JOSN format);

 We have tested that whether component can get response: